 1. Compounded tirzepatide

 Drug compounding is the process of combining and mixing ingredients to create a medication tailored to an individual patient’s needs.
 Compounded tirzepatide is a cost-effective alternative to the brand-name Zepbound.
 Compounding pharmacies can create medications with the same active ingredient, tirzepatide, often at a lower price.
 At NP2GO, we offer compounded tirzepatide and semaglutide to meet the needs of our patients.
-Our compounded Zepbound costs between $200 and $600 per month.
+Our compounded tirzepatide costs between $200 and $600 per month.

 2. Price-shop at different pharmacies

 Consider calling several local pharmacies or looking up prices on their websites.
 Zepbound’s list price is $1,060 for a 28-day supply; however, pharmacies may charge a higher retail price.
 It’s a good idea to check because certain pharmacies may also have Zepbound at a lower cost than others.
+You can also buy Zepbound online via our clinic or a mail-order pharmacy.
+Additionally, if you order Zepbound for two or three months, some pharmacies will give you a discount.

 3. Look into pharmacy discount programs